bkesterJP/content-ops-starter-jp2/content/pages/index.md

       For mentorship or acceleration support, we suggest connecting with [Alchemist Accelerator](https://www.alchemistaccelerator.com), where some
-      of us are angels and advisors.
+      of us continue to be angels and advisors.
     actions: []
     badge:
       label: ''